warrendeleon/rn-warrendeleon/docs/readme/AUTH.md

 # Authentication Guide

-This guide covers the complete authentication system, including user registration, login, password management, and session handling.
-The implementation uses Supabase as the backend authentication provider with a custom REST API client.
+The complete auth system: registration, login, password management, and session handling.
+Built on Supabase with a custom REST API client.

 ---